ncats/epi4GARD/EpiExtract4GARD/NER/README.md

 # Named Entity Recognition
-This code was adapted from the [Pytorch implementation of BioBERT](https://github.com/dmis-lab/biobert-pytorch) created by DMIS Lab
+This code was adapted from the [Pytorch implementation of BioBERT](https://github.com/dmis-lab/biobert-pytorch) created by DMIS Lab.
+Every file except *preprocess.py* was modified.

-Trained like
+Before training, please run `./preprocess.sh` to preprocess the datasets downloaded in `biobert-pytorch` (see [here](https://github.com/jhyuklee/biobert-pytorch)).

 To train an NER model with BioBERT-v1.1 (base), run the command below.
-Before training, please run `./preprocess.sh` to preprocess the datasets downloaded in `biobert-pytorch` (see [here](https://github.com/jhyuklee/biobert-pytorch)).

 ## Sample Training Commands
 ```bash